An important foreword:

 Deuteronomy 18:18 "I will raise up for them a prophet like you from among their kinsmen; I will put my words in his mouth, and he will tell them everything I order him.
 19 Whoever doesn't listen to my words, which he will speak in my name, will have to account for himself to me.
 (Stern's)

-The Torah written on our hearts: The Torah is presented and managed (not replaced - YHWH never said He was replacing Torah!) under a new covenant which is written on our hearts via the Ruach haKodesh (Holy Spirit), which fulfills the prophecy of Jeremiah 31:
+The Torah written on our hearts: There's more to this than meets the eye!
+First of all, the Torah is presented and managed (not replaced - YHWH never said He was replacing Torah!) under a new covenant which is written on our hearts via the Ruach haKodesh (Holy Spirit), which fulfills the prophecy of Jeremiah 31:

 Jeremiah 31:32 "For this is the covenant I will make with the house of Isra'el after those days," says ADONAI.
 "I will put my Torah within them and write it on their hearts; I will be their God, and they will be my people."
 (Stern's)